 Debian is committed to protect and ensure consistent usage of its trademark, logos, and styles and also make it easier for every bonafide user to use.
 As a part of this process, the Debian trademark is a registered United States trademark of Software in the Public Interest, Inc., managed by the Debian project.
-For registration outside the United States, we have filed a Madrid Protocol application to extend the protection in the European Union, China and Japan; the Debian trademark is also registered in Brazil, N. do processo 827045310.
+For registration outside the United States, we have filed a Madrid Protocol application to extend the protection in the European Union, China and Japan; the Debian trademark is also registered in Brazil, N. do processo 827045310, but it is expired.

 The Debian trademark was first registered